Meet the team who will guide you through a week exploring the places young Gerald considered to be his playground during his childhood on Corfu.

 Again we are so fortunate to have someone with such expertise and enthusiasm for Corfu and the island Gerald referred to as ‘paradise’ and ‘home’.
 Lee brings in a refreshing dimension to not only the island itself but her specific knowledge on the wildlife and environmental issues on Corfu.

 David, affectionately known as Chunkie, was once David Bellamy’s PhD student and is now a close friend.
 Chunkie is a great asset to the Gerald Durrell Week, as a botanist, campaigner on environmental conservation, a lecturer at Durham University on Mediterranean ecology and the history of European vegetation.
 He is currently writing a book on the differences between Gerald’s Corfu and the present day.
+He has recently produced Dining with the Durrells which is a collection of stories and recipes from the Archives of Mrs Louisa Durrell.

 The third David was the Managing Director of The Durrell School of Corfu.
 He is a strong supporter of compassionate farming, originally trained in agriculture, specializing in genetics, at Lancaster University.
 He has managed several commercial farms before taking up the reins of managing the largest city educational farm in London, The Mudchute.
 His farming career led him to take his family back to Cornwall, in order fulfill his life’s aim and run his own farm.
 David now lives in Corfu and spends his time between renovating houses and enjoying the wildlife in Corfu’s countryside.